AMWA-TV/is-11/docs/APIs.md

 #### `GET` and `HEAD` Requests

 - Clients performing requests using these methods SHOULD correctly handle a `301` (Moved Permanently) response.
-- When a `301` is supported, the client MUST follow the redirect in order to retrieve the required response payload.
+- When a `301` is supported, the client MUST follow the redirect in order to retrieve the response payload.
 - Servers implementing the APIs MUST support requests using these methods to both the trailing slash and non-trailing slash path to each resource.
 One of these MAY produce a `301` response causing a redirect to the other if preferred.

 #### All Other Requests (`PUT`, `POST`, `DELETE`, `OPTIONS`, etc.)